-I’m very excited for this post today!
+I’m very excited about this post today!
 It is a guest post from Melanie over at Partners In Fire who I work with on a regular basis.
-She has been blogging about financial independence for a while now and even has a new PODCAST!
+She has been blogging about financial independence for a while now and even has a new podcast!

 Check Melanie out at Instagram and Twitter because she is very engaging and active!
 Melanie recently fell into a bit of debt and is currently climbing back out of it.
 She has a great strategy in place and wanted to share with you how she is going to get back on track.
 Without further ado, here is her post!